Updated March 21, 2023

 1. EBS General Purpose SSD (gp2)

-This is the default EBS Volume provided, it has a well-balanced mixture over price with performance.
-For small I/O operation SSD solid-state drive is much faster than HDD.
+This is the default EBS Volume provided; it has a well-balanced mixture over price with performance.
+For small I/O operations, SSD solid-state drive is much faster than HDD.
 The volume size for this ranges over 1GB -16TB.
-The performance is measured over Input Output per Second(IOPS), the EBS volume provides a ratio of 3 IOPS per GB.
+The performance is measured over Input Output per Second(IOPS); the EBS volume provides a ratio of 3 IOPS per GB.